Small Business Insurance

 Insurance providers sell many different small business insurance policies, each designed for specific risks.

-The most common policy, general liability insurance, covers customer accidents that can happen in any workplace.
+The most common policy, general liability insurance, covers third-party bodily injuries and property damage as a results of accidents that can happen in any workplace.
 That includes slip-and-fall injuries, such as a customer slipping on a recently mopped floor and breaking an ankle.

 Other policies are more specific.
 For example, commercial auto insurance is required for businesses that own vehicles.
 It provides coverage in the event of an auto accident.